 Rockies' David Dahl: Heads to bench

-Dahl is not starting Wednesday against the Brewers, Kyle Newman of The Denver Post reports.
+Dahl isn't starting Tuesday's game against the Giants, Kyle Newman of The Denver Post reports.

-Dahl is hitting .304/.347/.478 in 12 games since returning from an abdominal injury.
-Raimel Tapia gets the call in left field.
+Dahl notched just one hit during Colorado's last series against the Diamondbacks over the weekend, so he'll get a day off to regroup.
+Raimel Tapia will start in left field and hit sixth with Dahl on the bench.

 More News